The Potential Impact of AI Innovations on U.S. Occupations: Materials and Methods

-\textbf{AI Impact (AII).} We defined AII as a measure of \emph{``the exposure to AI by measuring the extent to which an occupation's tasks are associated with patents''}.
-For each task, we identified the patent with the highest task-patent similarity score (Equation~\ref{eq:aii}) to represent the AI impact $\alpha_t$ on task $t$ indicating the extent to which task $t$ aligns with AI-related innovations:
+We defined AII as a measure of \emph{``the exposure to AI by measuring the extent to which an occupation's tasks are associated with patents''}.
+For each task, we identified the patent with the highest task-patent similarity score (Equation~\ref{eq:aii}) to represent the AI potential impact $\alpha_t$ on task $t$ indicating the extent to which task $t$ aligns with AI-related innovations:

 where $\text{sim}(v_t, v_p)$ is the cosine similarity between the embeddings of task $t$ and the embeddings of patent $p$.
 We computed the impact of AI on task $t$ by taking the maximum similarity value.
 We took the maximum instead of, say, the average because if the average was used, similarity scores from patents that are not particularly relevant to the task would be factored into the calculation, thereby diluting the AI impact score (Figure~\ref{fig:similarity-dist}).
+Multi-instance learning was also considered as an alternative, but it did not produce any more accurate task-patent matching (explained in ``\nameref{appendix:validation}'' in the Supplementary Material).